Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Renmark Surrounds recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Renmark Surrounds averaged approximately 16 new dwelling approvals annually over the past five financial years, totalling 83 homes.
+Renmark Surrounds has averaged approximately 16 new dwelling approvals per year over the past five financial years, totalling 83 homes.
 As of FY26, 21 approvals have been recorded.
-On average, 4.2 people moved to the area per year for each dwelling built between FY21 and FY25, indicating substantial demand outstripping supply, potentially leading to heightened buyer competition and pricing pressures.
-New homes are being constructed at an average expected cost of $307,000.
+On average, 4.2 people have moved to the area annually for each dwelling built between FY21 and FY25, indicating substantial demand outpacing supply.
+This has likely led to heightened buyer competition and pricing pressures, with new homes valued at an average of $307,000.

-This financial year has seen $13.4 million in commercial development approvals, suggesting balanced commercial development activity.
-Compared to the Rest of SA, Renmark Surrounds has roughly half the rate of new dwelling approvals per person and ranks among the 44th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+In FY26, commercial development approvals totalled $13.4 million, suggesting balanced commercial activity in the area.
+Compared to the Rest of SA, Renmark Surrounds has roughly half the rate of new dwelling approvals per person and ranks around the 44th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
 This is below the national average, indicating the area's established nature and suggesting potential planning limitations.
-All new construction since FY21 has been detached dwellings, preserving Renmark Surrounds' low-density nature and attracting space-seeking buyers.
+All approved construction between FY21 and FY25 has been for detached dwellings, preserving Renmark Surrounds' low-density character and attracting space-seeking buyers.

 Frequently Asked Questions - Development